With a lot of us working from home these days, and now winter is coming, it might start to get pricey if we aren’t careful.

-Tip 3 - Embrace isolation life and shut the doors in your house – if your spending most of your work day in one room in your house then it would be beneficial to turn the rest of the radiators in the house down and shut yourself in the one warm room, like a little cocoon of emails and diverted phone calls.
+Tip 3 - Embrace isolation life and shut the doors in your house – if you're spending most of your work day in one room in your house, then it would be beneficial to turn the rest of the radiators in the house down and shut yourself in the one warm room, like a little cocoon of emails and diverted phone calls.

-Tip 4 - Prevent distracting drafts - make sure all your windows and doors are draft free with the use of draft excluders, this will keep you warmer and comfier for longer.
+Tip 4 - Prevent distracting draughts - make sure all your windows and doors are draught free with the use of draught excluders.
+This will keep you warmer and comfier for longer.

 Tip 5 - Wrap up in a blanket - now you are at home, it's easier than ever to pull a blanket from your bed and take it with you to your desk.